lnshewmo/kickstarter-analysis/README.md

 Above $45000, nearly all campaigns failed with a few exceptions greater than $50000.

 ### Challenges and Difficulties Encountered
+It is important to be mindful of maintaining the integrity and accuracy of the whole dataset when working in the spreadsheet.
+For example, awareness of filtering and clearing filters is important.
+If additional columns are added to a filtered dataset and autofilled using the Fill Handle, it will create blanks for the entries which have been filtered out.
+Any error introduced could potentially be compounded upon by building out columns which use functions to look at other columns in the dataset.
+Functions should be carefully inspected to ensure the correct columns or cells are referenced.
+If these kinds of compounded errors are go unnoticed, the analysis will likely be skewed or invalid.
+It is also a good idea to backup the file at different timepoints to make sure that if an error is uncovered, the analysis can be picked up from a previous timepoint without having to start completely over.

 ## Results